kmcurry/stories/brigade/member_joined_activity.md

 When a new [Member](member.md) [Joins](join_activity.md) an [Activity](activity.md) on the platform notifications should be syndicated through Brigade's online channels
 * So that other Members, Code for America, and the general public will learn that the [Member](member.md) joined the [Activity](activity.md)
+* So that the [Member](member.md) will be included in a newsletter announcing new members.